-The Hasidic masters maintained profound opti- ness of the tendency toward backsliding, recognizmism about the possibility of transformation, ing that transformation requires ongoing vigilance. teaching that even the most entrenched patterns As Rabbi Yisrael Salanter noted, "It is easier to "In everything there is a point of goodness... and of fundamental character change (100). through this point, everything can revert to goodness" (96).
+The Hasidic masters maintained profound opti- ness of the tendency toward backsliding, recognizmism about the possibility of transformation, ing that transformation requires ongoing vigilance. teaching that even the most entrenched patterns As Rabbi Yisrael Salanter noted, "It is easier to could be redirected rather than eliminated.
+The Se- learn the entire Talmud than to change one characfat Emet (Rabbi Yehudah Aryeh Leib Alter) wrote: ter trait"-acknowledging the profound difficulty "In everything there is a point of goodness... and of fundamental character change (100). through this point, everything can revert to goodness" (96).

-Rabbi Israel Salanter (1810-1883) in 19th century sires aren't inherently negative but misdirected en-Lithuania, developed a more cautious approach to ergies seeking fulfillment through inappropriate human nature that emphasized ethical discipline channels.
+In contrast, the Mussar movement, formalized by The Hasidic approach suggests that addictive de-Rabbi Israel Salanter (1810-1883) in 19th century sires aren't inherently negative but misdirected en-Lithuania, developed a more cautious approach to ergies seeking fulfillment through inappropriate human nature that emphasized ethical discipline channels.
 Recovery might involve redirecting raand careful self-monitoring.
-The Mussar movement ther than suppressing these powerful energies generally viewed human nature with greater suspi- finding healthier expressions for the underlying cion, emphasizing the yetzer hara (evil inclination) needs driving addictive behavior.
-This aligns with as a powerful force requiring constant vigilance. contemporary approaches like Motivational Inter-Rabbi Salanter famously stated that "not everything viewing that work with rather than against the clithat one thinks one should say, not everything one ent's own motivations (101). says one should write, and not everything one approach to natural impulses (97).
+The Mussar movement ther than suppressing these powerful energiesgenerally viewed human nature with greater suspi- finding healthier expressions for the underlying cion, emphasizing the yetzer hara (evil inclination) needs driving addictive behavior.
+This aligns with as a powerful force requiring constant vigilance. contemporary approaches like Motivational Inter-Rabbi Salanter famously stated that "not everything viewing that work with rather than against the clithat one thinks one should say, not everything one ent's own motivations (101). says one should write, and not everything one writes one should publish"-reflecting a cautious The Mussar perspective offers valuable caution approach to natural impulses (97).